kippari2/LS08/README.md

-# LS08
+# Script librairy
-All of my LS08 mods, modding tools and other documentation.
+All scripts i could find used in legacy LS-modding.
+Includes ones i've made and edited.